bright-fakl/metagrouper-obsidian/README.md

 ## 🙏 Acknowledgments

 - Built for [Obsidian](https://obsidian.md/)
-- Inspired by the need for better tag organization in large vaults
+- Inspired by the need for flexible metadata-based organization in large vaults
 - Thanks to the Obsidian community for feedback and support

 ## 📮 Support